Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Introduction

 Our proof of Theorem \ref{theorem-intro-A} follows closely the above strategy.
 Indeed, the first step is identical to Marshall's.
 Our main innovation is in the second step by improving the bound \eqref{equation-intro-Marshall-2}.
-The key observation is that Emerton's completed cohomology is not just an admissible representation of $K_1$, but also a representation of $\GL_2(\Q_p)$, which largely narrows the possible shape of ${H}^j$.
+The key observation is that Emerton's completed cohomology is not just a representation of $K_1$, but also a representation of $\GL_2(\Q_p)$, which largely narrows the possible shape of ${H}^j$.
 This fact was already observed in \cite{Mar-Annals} and used \emph{once}\footnote{we mean the trick of `change of groups', see \S\ref{subsection-changegroups}} when deriving \eqref{equation-intro-Marshall} from \eqref{equation-intro-Marshall-2}.
-However, the mod $p$ representation theory of $\GL_2(\Q_p)$ developed by Barthel-Livn\'e \cite{BL}, Breuil \cite{Br03} and Pa\v{s}k\=unas \cite{Pa13,Pa15}, allows us to make the most of the action of $\GL_2(\Q_p)$ and prove the following result. \begin{theorem} Let $\Pi$ be a smooth admissible $\F$-representation of $\GL_2(\Q_p)$ with a central character.
-Assume that $\Pi$ is admissible and cotorsion.
+However, the mod $p$ representation theory of $\GL_2(\Q_p)$ developed by Barthel-Livn\'e \cite{BL}, Breuil \cite{Br03} and Pa\v{s}k\=unas \cite{Pa13,Pa15}, allows us to make the most of the action of $\GL_2(\Q_p)$ and prove the following result (see Theorem \ref{theorem-higher-r}). \begin{theorem} Let $\Pi$ be a smooth admissible $\F$-representation of $\GL_2(\Q_p)$ on which $Z_1$ acts trivially.
+Assume that $\Pi$ is cotorsion as a $\Lambda$-module.
 Then for any $i\geq 0$,

-\end{theorem} We obtain the bound by using numerous results of the mod $p$ representation theory of $\GL_2(\Q_p)$.
-First, the classification theorems of \cite{BL} and \cite{Br03} allow us to control the dimension of invariants for irreducible $\pi$, in which case we prove
+\end{theorem} We obtain the above bound by using numerous results of the mod $p$ representation theory of $\GL_2(\Q_p)$.
+First, the classification theorems of \cite{BL} and \cite{Br03} allow us to control the dimension of invariants for irreducible $\pi$ (i.e. when $i=0$), in which case we prove

 In fact, to do this we also need more refined structure theorems due to Morra \cite{Mor11,Mor}.
 Second, the theory of Pa\v{s}k\=unas \cite{Pa13} allows us to pass to general admissible cotorsion representations.
 To explain this, let us assume moreover that all the Jordan-H\"older factors of $\Pi$ are isomorphic to a given supersingular irreducible representation $\pi$.
-Pa\v{s}k\=unas \cite{Pa13} studied the universal deformation of $\pi^{\vee}$ and showed that the universal deformation space is three dimensional.
-We show that the admissibility and cotorsion condition imposed on $\Pi$ forces that $\Pi^{\vee}$ is a deformation of $\pi^{\vee}$ over a one-dimensional space.
+In \cite{Pa13} Pa\v{s}k\=unas studied the universal deformation of $\pi^{\vee}$ and showed that the universal deformation space (with mod $p$ coefficients) is three dimensional.
+We show that the admissibility and cotorsion conditions imposed on $\Pi$ force that $\Pi^{\vee}$ is a deformation of $\pi^{\vee}$ over a one-dimensional space.
 Knowing this, the case $i=0$ of Theorem \ref{theorem-intro-B} follows easily from \eqref{equation-Hu-irr}.